From Local to Live

 - Set a strong password.

-- You can skip the additional information prompts by pressing
+- You can skip the additional information prompts by pressing ENTER.

 - Grant Administrative Privileges: